When Life Starts to Feel Harder

 And it wasn’t just me.

-As a family, we were matching a rhythm that kept us going —
+As a family, we were keeping up a pace that got us through —

 but left very little room for recovery, presence, or ease.